lukasz-lobocki/helper_admin/homelab/README.md

       - 80:80 # Can be removed when running behind a web server or reverse proxy
       - 8080:8080
       - 8443:8443 # Can be removed when running behind a web server or reverse proxy
+    networks:
+      - nextcloud-aio
     environment:
-      # - AIO_DISABLE_BACKUP_SECTION=false # Setting this to true allows to hide the backup section in the AIO interface.
-See https://github.com/nextcloud/all->
+      - NEXTCLOUD_DATADIR=/mnt/btrfs/nextcloud
+      - NEXTCLOUD_MOUNT=/home/la_lukasz/paperless-ngx
       # - APACHE_PORT=11000 # Is needed when running behind a web server or reverse proxy (like Apache, Nginx, Cloudflare Tunnel and else).
 See https://github.>
       # - APACHE_IP_BINDING=127.0.0.1 # Should be set when running behind a web server or reverse proxy (like Apache, Nginx, Cloudflare Tunnel and else) that i>
+      # - AIO_DISABLE_BACKUP_SECTION=false # Setting this to true allows to hide the backup section in the AIO interface.
+See https://github.com/nextcloud/all->
       # - BORG_RETENTION_POLICY=--keep-within=7d --keep-weekly=4 --keep-monthly=6 # Allows to adjust borgs retention policy.
 See https://github.com/nextcloud/a>
       # - COLLABORA_SECCOMP_DISABLED=false # Setting this to true allows to disable Collabora's Seccomp feature.
 See https://github.com/nextcloud/all-in-one#ho>
-      - NEXTCLOUD_DATADIR=/mnt/btrfs/nextcloud
-      - NEXTCLOUD_MOUNT=/home/la_lukasz/paperless-ngx
       # - NEXTCLOUD_UPLOAD_LIMIT=10G # Can be adjusted if you need more.
 See https://github.com/nextcloud/all-in-one#how-to-adjust-the-upload-limit-for-nextclo>
       # - NEXTCLOUD_MAX_TIME=3600 # Can be adjusted if you need more.
 See https://github.com/nextcloud/all-in-one#how-to-adjust-the-max-execution-time-for-next>
       # - NEXTCLOUD_MEMORY_LIMIT=512M # Can be adjusted if you need more.
 See https://github.com/nextcloud/all-in-one#how-to-adjust-the-php-memory-limit-for-ne>